InshaadMerchant/MarbleMania/README.md

 # MarbleMania

-This assignment was made as part of my CSE 4308 class.
+This code was written as part of my CSE 4308 class.

 Inshaad Merchant